Skip to content

 Urban Discoveries featuring Brothers’ Barbers

-This article is part of the “Urban Discoveries” series, in which we seek and discover interesting and well designed places to eat and drink around Europe and especially in Vienna.
-This time though we did something else and on the occasion of a bearded friends birthday and the need to buy him a present we visited a barber shop and did a shoot there.
-The text was written once again by my collaborator in this series Maximilian Martsch with the birthday child and soon to be model (probably) Lukas standing in.
-Thanks to the nice guys at Brothers Barbers for the warm welcome and the good time.
+This article is part of the “Urban Discoveries” series, in which we seek and discover exciting and well-designed places to eat and drink around Europe, especially in Vienna.
+This time, though, we did something else, and on the occasion of a bearded friend’s birthday and the need to buy him a present, we visited a barber shop and did a shoot there.
+The text was written again by my collaborator in this series Maximilian Martsch with the birthday child and soon to be model (probably) Lukas standing in.
+Thanks to the lovely guys at Brothers Barbers for the warm welcome and the excellent time.

 test

 When you think about a beauty salon for men, Brothers’ Barbershop is probably pretty close to what you’d imagine.
-It’s a happy place for the bearded half of the population, well bearded until they leave again.
+It’s a happy place for the well-bearded half of the population until they leave again.
 Or a little less bearded.
-Or bearded in a more nicely way.
-Anyway you get the point.
+Or bearded in a more sociable way.
+Anyway, you get the point.

-Right when you enter you will be completely taken in by the stylish yet relaxed vibe of the place.
-Wooden shelves full of all kinds of products for your manly hair and beard, exposed brick walls, a nice lounge corner if you have to wait for your appointment, and of course the old fashioned, black leather barber chairs.
-It’s a mix of modern interior design and good splash of nostalgia which is best displayed by the vintage ads for shaving necessities.
-While you wait for your appointment you can enjoy a beer, a coffee or even a cocktail if you are up for the extra kick – they definitely want you to feel comfortable.
+Right when you enter, you will be completely taken in by the stylish yet relaxed vibe of the place.
+Wooden shelves full of products for your manly hair and beard, exposed brick walls, a lovely lounge corner if you have to wait for your appointment, and the old-fashioned, black leather barber chairs.
+It’s a mix of modern interior design and nostalgia, best displayed by the vintage ads for shaving necessities.
+While you wait for your appointment, you can enjoy a beer, a coffee, or even a cocktail if you are up for the extra kick – they want you to feel comfortable.

-And yes, of course they also have a traditional barber’s pole spinning happily outside of their shop.
-A little trivia on the side: the red, blue and white striped pole is the traditional sign for a barber to label his shop.
-It is said to be in use as a trade sign already since the middle ages.
-There are several explanations for the use of red, blue, and white.
-Probably the most ghoulish one refers to the spill of blood (blue represents venous blood) and the use of white bandages which goes back to a time when barbers were also consulted for simple medical procedures, like tooth extractions.
+And yes, they also have a traditional barber’s pole spinning happily outside their shop.
+A little trivia on the side: the red, blue, and white striped pole is the conventional sign for a barber to label his shop.
+It is said to have been in use as a trade sign since the Middle Ages.
+There are several explanations for using red, blue, and white.
+Probably the most ghoulish one refers to the spill of blood (blue represents venous blood) and the use of white bandages, which goes back to when barbers were consulted for simple medical procedures like tooth extractions.

 Blood is luckily not an all too frequent sight at Brother’s Barbershop – at least nothing happened during our visit.
-But joke aside, even though the barber’s use open razors, they are all well trained and know exactly how to handle their equipment so you always feel in safe hands.
+But joke aside, even though the barbers use open razors, they are all well-trained and know how to handle their equipment, so you always feel safe.
 The barbers are also part of the experience at Brothers.
-Not only are they the living examples of up-to-date hair and beard styles, but they are constantly cracking jokes with each other and the costumers which definitely contributes to the friendly fraternal feeling in the shop.
+Not only are they living examples of up-to-date hair and beard styles, but they are also constantly cracking jokes with each other and the customers, which contributes to the friendly, fraternal feeling in the shop.

-The interior, the banter, the clean shape, and hot towel in the end, all of it makes a visit at Brothers’ Barbershop a real treat.
-It might be not the cheapest option to get a haircut and shave but the quality and overall experience totally compensate for that.
-If you want to visit Brothers’ Barbershop yourself make sure to get an appointment beforehand, because their waiting list can get pretty plong.
+In the end, the interior, banter, clean shape, and hot towel make a visit to Brothers’ Barbershop a real treat.
+It might not be the cheapest option to get a haircut and shave, but the quality and overall experience compensate for that.
+If you want to visit Brothers’ Barbershop, get an appointment beforehand because their waiting list can be extended.

 Urban Discoveries presents: Burger Bros.

-This article is part of the “Urban Discoveries” series, in which we seek and discover interesting and well designed places to eat and drink around Europe and especially in Vienna.
-Again I worked together with my colleague and dear friend Maximilian Martsch, who is a researcher and works on the topic of food history.
+This article is part of the “Urban Discoveries” series, in which we seek and discover exciting and well-designed places to eat and drink around Europe, especially in Vienna.
+Again, I worked together with my colleague and dear friend Maximilian Martsch, who is a researcher and works on the topic of food history.
 The pictures were shot by myself.
-Thanks to the folks at Burger Bros. for the invitation and the nice talk.
+Thanks to the folks at Burger Bros. for the invitation and the excellent talk.

 test

-But certainly the design is not or at least not the only reason to visit Burger Bros Bermuda – it’s their food.
-During the last years, several premium Burger restaurants sprung up around Vienna, saying goodbye to the burger as the classic incarnation of the fast food generation closely linked to global chains like McDonalds, Burger King and co.
-Fitting right into this trend, Burger Bros puts an emphasis on quality and innovation rather than simply price.
+But certainly, the design is not, or at least not, the only reason to visit Burger Bros Bermuda – it’s their food.
+During the last few years, several premium Burger restaurants have sprung up around Vienna, saying goodbye to the burger as the classic incarnation of the fast food generation closely linked to global chains like Mcdonald’s, Burger King, and others.
+Following this trend, Burger Bros emphasizes quality and innovation rather than price.

 All their burgers were created by trained (starred) chefs, using only fresh and regional ingredients.
-Especially the quality of beef is key to a great burger, at Burger Bros they use Black Angus or Simmentaler beef for their burger variations.
+The quality of beef is critical to a great burger; at Burger Bros, they use Black Angus or Simmentaler beef for their burger variations.
 And let me tell you, you can really taste the difference!
-The beef patty is thick, juicy and simply delicious.
-It’s the heart of the burger and therefore calls for quality.
+The beef patty is thick, juicy, and simply delicious.
+It’s the heart of the burger and, therefore, calls for quality.
 The second most important part of the burger is arguably the bun.
-The soft brioche buns are not made in house but delivered to all three Burger Bros locations in the morning.
-The bun has a nice, soft, lightly toasted texture, which perfectly accompanies the beef patty.
-Beside their delicious burgers, they also offer tasty ribs, steaks, hot dogs and a variety of salads and sides.
+The soft brioche buns are not made in-house but are delivered to all three Burger Bros locations in the morning.
+The bun has a smooth, quiet, lightly toasted texture, perfectly accompanying the beef patty.
+Besides their delicious burgers, they offer tasty ribs, steaks, hot dogs, and various salads and sides.
 If you are up for a special treat, order their Rossini burger with foie gras or go for the burger of the month.

 What goes better with a burger than a nice cold one?
-Aside from the obligatory draft beers, Burger Bros Bermuda offer an excellent selection of national and international craft beers.
-If you are more into wine, they also have a great wine selection to make sure you find the right pairing for your food.
+Aside from the obligatory draft beers, Burger Bros Bermuda offers an excellent selection of national and international craft beers.
+If you are more into wine, they also have a great choice to ensure you find the right pairing for your food.
 Overall, they have a nice range of alcoholic drinks.
-Cocktails and shots are on the menu as well for a very reasonable price.
-Make sure to check out their changing deals on food and drinks.
-For instance, on Wednesday they have 30% on craft beers.
-If you are not just looking for a quick, cheap bite, but rather for a high-quality, tasty Burger and a nice drink in a relaxed atmosphere, Burger Bros Bermuda is a real tip for you.
-From May on, you even can enjoy their food and drinks outside in their pub garden.
+Cocktails and shots are also on the menu for a very reasonable price.
+Make sure to check out their changing deals on food and beverages.
+For instance, on Wednesday, they have 30% off craft beers.
+If you are not just looking for a quick, cheap bite but a high-quality, tasty Burger and a nice drink in a relaxed atmosphere, Burger Bros Bermuda is an accurate tip.
+You can even enjoy their food and drinks outside in their pub garden from May.

 For more information and opening hours, visit http://www.burgerbros.at.